How to Check a Used Car For an Odometer Rollback?

 Seats

 Getting in and out of car seats causes material degradation, and old car seats are easy to spot.
 If the seat looks sunken from the weight of a driver, worn down and faded in color, or if the seat is difficult to adjust, this can indicate a high-mileage car.
-Seats are one of the least replaced parts and can often be a common red flag in odometer rollback schemes.
+Seats are one of the least replaced parts and can often be a common red flag in odometer fraud.

 Inspection Stickers